clover/remote-pay-cloud-examples/remote-pay-cloud-nodejs-example/README.md

     ```
 - XMLHttpRequest
    - Recommended - https://www.npmjs.com/package/xmlhttprequest-ssl (1.5.4) - This library works out of the box with the JavaScript Cloud Connector.

+- IImageUtil
+   - IImageUtil is part of the Clover API.
+   - An IImageUtil implementation is passed in the configuration object used when connecting to the device and is used for printing and retrieving images from a URL.
+An example implementation is provided in this repository (./lib/support/ImageUtil.js)